The boundary model for the continuous cohomology of Isom$^+(\mathbb{H}^n)$: Preliminaries

-Since in general there exists no continuous cross section $G/H\to G$ continuous cohomology has no long exact sequences when we allow all Polish $G$-modules as coefficients.
+is then also exact: The map $i^*:C^q(H;A)\to C^q(H;B)$ is clearly injective and the induced maps $i^*$ and $j^*$ are continuous.
+Furthermore, by Lemma \ref{Borel section} there is a Borel map $s:C\to B$ with $j\circ s=\mathrm{id}_C$ and thus if $\alpha\in C^q(H;C)$ then $s^*\circ \alpha\in C^q(H;B)$ is mapped to $\alpha$.
+Hence $j^*$ is surjective and the sequence is exact.
+Then a long exact sequence as in the second condition can be constructed in the standard way. \\\\ Since in general there exists no continuous cross section $B/A\to B$ continuous cohomology has no long exact sequences when we allow all Polish $H$-modules as coefficients.
 However, when restricting to Fr\'echet modules there do exist continuous cross sections and continuous cohomology is the unique effaceable cohomological functor on this category.
 In \cite{AM} T. Austin and C.C.
 Moore prove that measurable cohomology is also effaceable when restricted to Fr\'echet modules.
-Hence for Fr\'echet coefficients $A$ we have $H_m^*(G,A)\cong H_c^*(G,A)$ \cite[Theorem A]{AM}.
-The crucial step in the proof is \cite[Proposition 33]{AM} which states that for any cohomology class in $H_m^*(G,A)$ there exists a locally totally bounded representative.
-The main ingredients of its proof are dimension shifting and the fact that a locally totally bounded measurable cocycle $\bar{\alpha}:G^{p}\to C(G,A)/\iota(A)$ can be lifted to a locally totally bounded measurable map $\alpha: G^{p}\to C(G,A)$.
-That there exist such a lift folllows from the Borel selection theorem (see e.g. \cite[section 423]{Fre}) and \cite[Lemma 32]{AM}.
+Hence for Fr\'echet coefficients $A$ the natural inclusion $C_c^*(H;A)\hookrightarrow C^*(H;A)$ induces an isomorphism $H_m^*(H;A)\cong H_c^*(H;A)$ \cite[Theorem A]{AM}.
+The crucial step in the proof is \cite[Proposition 33]{AM} which states that for any cohomology class in $H_m^*(H;A)$ there exists a locally totally bounded representative.
+The main ingredients of its proof are dimension shifting and Lemma \ref{Borel section} which ensures that a locally totally bounded measurable cocycle $\bar{\alpha}:H^{p}\to C(H;A)/\iota(A)$ can be lifted to a locally totally bounded measurable map $\alpha: H^{p}\to C(H;A)$.